 While getting enough quality rest is an important part of the recuperation process after any surgery, the way you sleep after facial surgery can be just as important.
-When asking questions about facial rejuvenation recovery, most people want to know how long they will need to take off from work or what activities they should or should not engage in.
-However, I wanted to use this month’s blog post to talk about sleep–the unsung hero of the recovery process.
-If you’re considering any type of facial plastic surgery–such as neck lift or facelift–at my Boston, Massachusetts-area office, I want you to be prepared for every element of the recovery process.
+When asking questions about facelift recovery, most people want to know how long they will need to take off from work or what activity limitations they’ll have.
+They rarely ask me, “How do you sleep after a facelift?”

 The Importance of Sleep

 The benefits of sleep increase substantially after surgery, when your body is actively using its resources to heal itself.
 Quality sleep can help curb inflammation and improve blood flow between tissues and cells, helping to heal your incisions and affected tissues.
 Additionally, because a rested brain is more resistant to pain stimuli, sleep can function as a low-level pain medication.

-How Should I Sleep After Surgery?
+How To Sleep After a Facelift

 During the initial healing process, it’s imperative to stay on your back with your head elevated throughout the night.
-This helps in 3 distinct ways:
+Here are a few helpful tips:

 Reduces swelling: After facial surgery, head elevation decreases the amount of fluid that accumulates near your incisions, thereby reducing swelling.
 Diminished swelling can improve your comfort and hasten the healing process, as well as allow you to see your results sooner.
 You can learn more about post-surgical swelling and other facelift recovery experiences in our related blog post.

 Protects incisions: Sleeping on your stomach or side can cause friction between your face and your pillow, creating tension on your incisions and potentially causing complications related to healing.